GravityPDF/gravity-pdf/README.txt

 16. A bunch of paid PDF designs are available, as well as additional functionality.

 == Changelog ==

+= 6.5.2 =
+* Bug: Fix PHP error when a non-string is passed to the Kses sanitizing class
+* Bug: Resolve memory problem generating Core PDFs if an HTML element contains more than 10+ classes (field CSS Classes are now truncated to 8 user-defined classes)
+* Bug: Fix Slim Image Cropper display problems in Core PDFs
+* Housekeeping: Update mPDF to the latest version
+* Housekeeping: Update QueryPath to the latest version

 = 6.5.1 =
 * Housekeeping: Update mPDF to the latest version